btcpayserver/btcpayserver-doc/PennyPinching.md

 # The guide for penny pinching your Azure install

 This guide is for [Azure install](https://github.com/btcpayserver/btcpayserver-azure) users who wishes to do some saving on their install.
-(This guide cut the cost by 50%)

 Please do this **Only after your nodes are fully synched**.
 During synchronization you need a more powerful setup.

 Penny pinching is an opportunity for you to better understand the resources you are consuming and tailor your configuration to your workload.

+Downside:
-Note that because you are using a less powerful machine, running `btcpay-update.sh` or rebooting will be way slower.
+* Running `btcpay-update.sh` or rebooting will take longer

-You might then see '502 Bad Gateway', or your nodes taking long time to start after your server reboot for longer than you expected before.
+* You might see `502 Bad Gateway` and your node taking lot's of time to start
+* Your server might becomes very slower

+Upside:
+* 50% savings

+If you find that your server is too slow:
+* Drop support of one coin by editing the setting `BTCPAY_DOCKER_COMPOSE` in `/etc/profile.d/btcpay-env.sh`, or
+* Resize up your Virtual Machine

 ## How much am I spending now?